 Operational risk is the risk of direct or indirect loss arising from a wide variety of causes associated with the Company's processes, personnel, technology and infrastructure, and from external factors other than credit, market and liquidity risks such as those arising from legal requirements and generally accepted standards of corporate behaviour.
 Operational risks arise from all of the Company's operations and are faced by all business entities.

-The Company seeks to manage operational risk so as to balance the avoidance of financial losses and damage to the Company's reputation with overall cost effectiveness and to avoid control procedures that restrict initiative and creativity.
-The Directors are responsible for the development and implementation of controls to address operational risk.
+The Company's seeks to manage operational risk so as to balance the avoidance of financial losses and damage to the Company's reputation with overall cost effectiveness and to avoid control procedures that restrict initiative and creativity.
+The Directors, supported by the wider GEC Group, are responsible for the development and implementation of controls to address operational risk.